prof-rossetti/georgetown-opim-557-201810/projects/simple-system.md

 > WARNING: This challenge is Optional.
 Only attempt this challenge if/once you have successfully completed all other basic project requirements.
 Prefer to submit a project which perfectly meets basic requirements over a project which attempts to address this challenge but fails to perfectly meet all basic requirements.

-Revise the original assumption about records not being able to be reordered, removed, moved, or deleted.
-Suppose instead records can be deleted.
+Revise the original assumption about records not being able to be reordered, removed, or deleted.
+Suppose instead records can at least be deleted.

 Optionally create a mechanism for an administrator to use a different admin interface to "delete" a record, given its identifier.
 Or mimic this process by manually deleting a record from the "Data" sheet.